randmcnallyupdates/randmcnallyupdate/docs/index.rst

 If the GPS is not detected, check the USB cable and try another compatible USB port.
 Restarting the GPS and computer can also help resolve temporary connection problems.

-Once the device is recognized, follow the update instructions applicable to the specific Rand McNally model.
+Once the device is recognized, follow the update instructions applicable to the specific `Rand McNally GPS  update <https://navisolve.com/>`_ model.

 Installing Updated Map Data
 ----------------------------